matijuguera/flaky-api/readme.md

 # Http Retry Package

-I created my own custom http-retry package, there you will find different Backoff Strategy
+I created my own custom http-retry package, inside it you will find different Backoff Strategies

 - ExponentialBackoff returns ever increasing backoffs by a power of 2